lupersoop/2025-05-13-dns-poisoning-digitalpacific.com.au/README.md

 ## Summary

-This report documents evidence of a sophisticated DNS poisoning attack affecting [Superloop](./docs/superloop.md) DNS servers (119.40.106.35, 119.40.106.36) discovered on May 11-12, 2025.
-Superloop's DNS resolvers are returning fraudulent nameservers (`ns1.has.email` and `ns2.has.email`) from the malicious [`has.email`](./docs/has-email-investigation.md) domain for the `digitalpacific.com.au` domain, which hosts popular open source project mirrors including Fedora and Ubuntu.
+This report documents evidence of a DNS poisoning incident affecting Digital Pacific mirror domains, discovered on May 11-12, 2025.
+Initial analysis observed Superloop DNS resolvers (119.40.106.35, 119.40.106.36) returning fraudulent nameservers (`ns1.has.email` and `ns2.has.email`) from the malicious [`has.email`](./docs/has-email-investigation.md) domain for the `digitalpacific.com.au` domain, which hosts popular open source project mirrors including Fedora and Ubuntu.

-When users query these poisoned DNS servers for mirror subdomains like `fedora.mirror.digitalpacific.com.au`, the fraudulent nameservers respond with IP address `111.90.150.116` (a server in Malaysia) instead of the legitimate `101.0.120.90`.
+When users query these affected DNS servers for mirror subdomains like `fedora.mirror.digitalpacific.com.au`, the fraudulent nameservers respond with IP address `111.90.150.116` (a server in Malaysia) instead of the legitimate `101.0.120.90`.
 The malicious server responds to both HTTP and HTTPS requests, presenting an invalid certificate with CN=has.email for HTTPS connections.

 This attack is particularly effective because [Digital Pacific's mirrors page](./docs/mirror-list-investigation.md) links to all projects using HTTP (not HTTPS) URLs, making them perfect targets for poisoning as browsers won't show certificate warnings for non-HTTPS connections.

+**UPDATE (May 14, 2025)**: Superloop provided feedback suggesting that the root cause was **unauthorized changes to domain registration records involving TPP Wholesale**, rather than an issue with Superloop's DNS resolvers.

+**UPDATE (May 14, 2025, later)**: We have **confirmed Superloop's explanation** through historical WHOIS data, which shows that on May 6, 2025, the nameservers for digitalpacific.com.au were explicitly changed to ns1.has.email and ns2.has.email, then reverted back to legitimate nameservers on May 7, 2025.
+This proves that the incident involved unauthorized modification of domain registration records rather than DNS cache poisoning.
+See our [Domain Registration Records Modification Investigation](./docs/registrar-compromise-investigation.md) and [WHOIS Historical Analysis](./docs/whois-historical-analysis.md) for complete details.

 ## Timeline

+- May 6, 2025: Nameservers for digitalpacific.com.au changed to malicious ns1.has.email, ns2.has.email through unauthorized access to domain registration records
+- May 7, 2025: Nameservers reverted back to legitimate servers
-- May 11-12, 2025: DNS poisoning discovered and documented
+- May 11-12, 2025: DNS poisoning effects discovered and documented due to cached DNS records
+- May 13, 2025: Initial investigation published attributing issue to DNS cache poisoning
+- May 14, 2025: Superloop suggests unauthorized changes to domain registration records; confirmed through historical WHOIS data

 ## Evidence of DNS Poisoning